 On November 5, 2015, the Bank and its New York Agency entered a written agreement (the "Agreement") with the Federal Reserve Bank of New York and the New York State Department of Financial Services relating to the New York Agency's Bank Secrecy Act/Anti-Money Laundering Program.
-The Bank has committed significant resources to addressing the findings in the Agreement and continues enhancing its Bank Secrecy Act/anti-money laundering and sanctions program.
+The Bank has committed significant resources to addressing the findings in the Agreement and has made significant enhancements to its BSA/AML and sanctions program.